GoogleChrome/web.dev/src/site/content/en/handbook/writing-blog-posts/index.md

 Working with a tech writer means that you don't need to worry about every detail of the style guide.
 It also means, however, that your carefully crafted post might come back covered in suggestions and comments.
 This can be a bit of a shock the first time it happens.
-A document covered in suggestions doesn't mean that you did a bad job, the majority of these changes will be copy-edits to follow the style guide and you can approve those and move on.
+A document covered in suggestions doesn't mean that you did a bad job.
+The majority of these changes will be copy-edits to follow the style guide and you can approve those and move on.

 {% Aside %}
 You will generally be assigned a tech writer familiar with your subject matter,